Martin Bormann: Discovery of remains

 Excavations on 20–21 July 1965 at the site specified by Axmann and Krumnow failed to locate the bodies.
 However, on 7 December 1972, construction workers uncovered human remains near Lehrter station in West Berlin, only 12 m from the spot where Krumnow claimed to have buried them.
-At the subsequent autopsies, fragments of glass were found in the jaws of both skeletons, suggesting that the men had committed suicide by biting cyanide capsules to avoid capture.
+At the subsequent autopsies, fragments of glass were found in the jaws of both skeletons, suggesting that the men had died by suicide by biting cyanide capsules to avoid capture.
 Dental records reconstructed from memory in 1945 by Hugo Blaschke identified one skeleton as Bormann's, and damage to the collarbone was consistent with injuries that Bormann's sons reported he had sustained in a riding accident in 1939.
 Forensic examiners determined that the size of the skeleton and shape of the skull were identical to Bormann's.
 Likewise, the second skeleton was deemed to be Stumpfegger's, since it was of similar height to his last known proportions.
 Composite photographs, in which images of the skulls were overlaid on photographs of the men's faces, were completely congruent.
 Facial reconstruction was undertaken in early 1973 on both skulls to confirm the identities of the bodies.
 Soon afterward, the West German government declared Bormann dead.
 Bormann's family was not permitted to cremate the body, in case further forensic examination later proved necessary.
 The family refused burial and refused to take possession of the remains.
 The bones were placed in a vault at the Public Prosecutor's Office in Karlsruhe, which was at the time being shared with the Federal Court of Justice.

 On 4 May 1998, the remains were conclusively identified as Bormann's after German authorities ordered genetic testing on fragments of the skull.
-The testing was led by Wolfgang Eisenmenger, Professor of Forensic Science at Ludwig Maximilian University of Munich.
+The testing was led by Wolfgang Eisenmenger, Professor of Forensic Science at LMU Munich.
 Tests using DNA from one of his relatives identified the skull as that of Bormann.

 After being released to his family, Bormann's remains were cremated and his ashes were scattered over the Baltic Sea on 16 August 1999.
-This was done in part to prevent Neo Nazis from using any potential tomb containing Bormann's remains to create a Neo-Nazi monument.
+This was done in part to prevent neo-Nazis from using any potential tomb containing Bormann's remains to create a monument.